tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 label:

 : The label identifies the type of secret that is being conveyed; see {{labels}}
-  for a description of the labels that are defined in this document.
+  for descriptions of the labels that are defined in this document.

 client_random: